ZoroRe/ViperArch/README.md

 - R -> Router

 Viper just like MVP or MVVM, just split presenter to presenter, interactor and router, so the code is more modularization.
-This VIPER are a litter different with normal viper, we use LiveData to contact View & Entity, so you change change UI easily after data change.
+This VIPER are a litter different with normal viper, we use LiveData to contact View & Entity, so you change UI easily after data change.

 ### Plugin